 Animal fat from food industry waste is derived from the food industry’s meat processing waste as it is further processed into meat and bone meal, as well as rendered animal fat at rendering plants.
 Rendering is a heating process which also eliminates pathogens in order to protect the health of humans and animals.

 Neste sources mixed animal fat waste that is unsuitable for human consumption.
-We source it globally, also from the Nordics.
 In addition to biofuels, animal fat waste may be used in the chemical and energy industries, and partly as animal feeds.

-In 2018, we acquired 51% of the shares of Demeter, one of the largest animal fat traders in Europe, and in 2022 agreed to acquire 100% of Walco Foods, an Irish trader of animal fats.
+We source animal fat waste globally.
+In 2018, we acquired 51% of the shares of Demeter, one of the largest animal fat traders in Europe, and in 2022 100% of Walco Foods, an Irish trader of animal fats.

 Vegetable oil processing waste and residues

 Many vegetable oil processing wastes and residues can be used as raw materials to produce Neste's renewable products.
 Of these types of wastes and residues, Neste uses, for example, palm fatty acid distillate (PFAD), spent bleaching earth oil (SBEO) and palm oil mill effluent (POME).
 PFAD is a processing residue derived from the final stages of refining food-grade palm oil.
 It consists of degraded fats, free fatty acids, that need to be removed before palm oil meets the food industry’s quality standards in terms of taste, smell, color and shelf life.
 SBEO consists of oil waste recovered from spent bleaching earth that is used in the refining processes of various vegetable oils.
 POME oil is waste derived from palm oil mill effluent; it consists of the remaining oily waste skimmed from the palm oil mill’s wastewater.

 Fish fat from fish processing waste